artpolikarpov/fotorama/src/partials/documents/customize/thumbnails/index.html.md

 </div>
 ```

-In that case height will be 64 pixels or what you’ve set in `data-thumb-height`, and width will be arbitrary.
+In that case height will be 64 pixels or what you’ve set in `data-thumbheight`, and width will be arbitrary.

 Fotorama automatically generates the missing thumbnails.